luxocrates/bubbleBobblePs4Disasm/README.md

 # bubbleBobblePs4Disasm

-This repository contains an annotated disassembly of the microcontroller code for the ‘PS4’ security chip from the 1986 arcade game Bubble Bobble.
+This repository contains an annotated disassembly of the microcontroller code of the ‘PS4’ security chip from the 1986 arcade game Bubble Bobble.

-It is offered for educational purposes.
+#### ps4_1986-06-29.s
+The annotated disassembly file

+#### trapscript

+A MAME debugger script for spotting incorrect conclusions in the disassembly